Mikaela/gist/matrix/FluffyChat/quick-account-switching.md

 *This one is what I set as `@Ciblia:matrix.org` which is logged in as `Ciblia` on `https://matrix-client.matrix.org` (the address was found from https://matrix.org/.well-known/matrix/client)*

-* name: I think it's a local name that will be used in the future for differentiating accounts in FluffyChat, but I am unsure as of time of typing*
-* priority: I have no idea what this is either :sweat_smile:
+* name: name of the account bundle (kind of tab bar, which can separate personal account from work accounts) below the account switcher.
+Quick account switching can only be done within the same bundle.
+  * additionally bundles should be created by long touching the account on the bar and selecting "add to bundle".
+    `/devtools` is needed only for priority/sorting and prefix
+* priority: defines the order of accounts on the account bar.
-* prefix: what will need to be typed to the input bar in FluffyChat for quick account switching
+* prefix: what will need to be typed to the input bar in FluffyChat for quick account switching.
+Case-insensitive.

 6. Start/restart FluffyChat
 7. Type "C message" and the account will be swithed to `@Ciblia:matrix.org`.